 Thinking of it that way should put your mind at ease that what you’re buying is, in fact, a safe, durable, and reliable piece of equipment that you can use over and over again for years to come.

-Now that we’ve gone over some of the most common questions people have about inflatable kayaks, it’s time to take a look at some of the top ones of this year.
+Now that we’ve gone over some of the most common questions people have about inflatable kayaks, it’s time to take a look at some of the top ones.

 Given the popularity of inflatable kayaks nowadays, it’s easy to be overwhelmed with choices.
 That’s where we come in.
-We’ve put in the hours doing extensive research so you don’t have to and here’s what we’ve come up with for the best inflatable kayaks of 2016.
+We’ve put in the hours doing extensive research so you don’t have to and here’s what we’ve come up with for the best inflatable kayaks to suit your needs.

 Advanced Elements is a top player in the inflatable kayak world.
 They offer a wide range of inflatable kayaks for all skill levels and types of paddling.